ehennenfent/binja_explain_instruction/README.md

 This plugin has only been tested on 64-bit Ubuntu 16.04.
 However, since it does not rely on any strictly os-dependent code, it will likely work on other platforms.

 ## Installation
+If available, this plugin uses PyQt5 to display the explanation window.
+If no working PyQt5 installation is found, it will fall back to using the `show_message_box` feature of the Binary Ninja API, which displays a window that behaves more or less the same, but is not resizable, and blocks any other interaction with Binary Ninja.
-1. Install PyQt5 for your platform (`apt install python-pyqt5` on Ubuntu.
+1. [Optional]: Install PyQt5 for your platform (`apt install python-pyqt5` on Ubuntu.
 For other platforms, see [this guide](https://github.com/nbsdx/binja-ui-api/blob/master/HowToPyQt5.pdf).)
 2. Clone this repository into your [Binary Ninja Plugins Folder](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples#loading-plugins)

 ## Origins